dpc-sdp/myvic-components/CONTRIBUTING.md

 ### Server side rendering testing

-Users may will use components in server side rendering application(e.g [nuxt.js](https://nuxtjs.org/)).
+Users may use components in server side rendering application(e.g [nuxt.js](https://nuxtjs.org/)).

-It will be good to do a smoke test in nuxt.js so we can make sure our components working in server side as well.
+It will be good to do a smoke test in nuxt.js so we can make sure our components are working in the server side as well.

 The end to end tests are written by [cypress](https://www.cypress.io/).